It’s Your Period — Be Careful With Your Teeth

 Another problem that may occur when you have a tooth pulled at the wrong time in your menstruation cycle is alveolar osteitis, or “dry socket,” wherein the extraction is followed by poor healing.

 A major study recently published in the Journal of Oral and Maxillofacial Surgery, called “The Effect of Menstrual Cycle on Frequency of Alveolar Osteitis,” found the condition is far more common among women in the middle of their period, especially when they use an oral contraceptive.
 If you use birth control and you need a tooth pulled, schedule the appointment for the last week of your menstrual cycle when your estrogen levels are at their lowest.

 As noted earlier, during menstruation, a women’s body’s estrogen levels tend to increase right before and during her period.
 Estrogen can cause inflammation and swelling in the gums, which can make it difficult for a dentist to accurately measure the tightness of the gums and the width of the spaces around the teeth.
 When your gums are puffy, swollen, and sensitive, cleanings can be painful as well.

 It’s important to be extra careful with your daily oral hygiene routine.
 You might poke yourself in the gums with your toothbrush and cause painful bleeding; if you’re absent-minded with the floss, you could cut yourself.
 Pay attention to what you’re doing.
 A little care goes a long way.

 When it is the right time for you to schedule your dental appointment, Dr. Paul Feldman at Suburban Essex Dental is ready to help you.
 Have questions about us?
-Feel free to give us a call, or simply fill out our online form to schedule a consultation.
+Feel free to give us a call, or simply navigate over to our contact page to get in touch to schedule a consultation.
 Browse our website to view all of our dental services.